Gemini Generated Image 6gq1qn6gq1qn6gq1

 The reason for asking this question

 This is a question that employees may not be able to answer quickly.
-They may give you “superficial” reasons to stay at first, such as “to pay the bills” or “to pay for my vacation.”
+They may give you “superficial” reasons to stay at first, such as “paying bills” or “paying for my vacation”.

 Follow-up question

-Topic 4: Basic retention problems
+Topic four: basic retention problems

 7-.
-When was the last time you thought about leaving our team?
-What prompted you to do this?
+When was the last time you thought about leaving our team What prompted you to do this

 The reason for asking this question